mktktmr/docker-rails-mysql/README.md

 ## Summary

-This container based on ubuntu 16.04 and includes following component.
+This container based on centos6 and includes following component.

 * rails 4.2.7
 * ruby 2.3.1